babel/website/_posts/2017-09-05-planning-for-7.0.md

 This was important because we got a lot of complaints from users that weren't using any types/flow that they ended up writing invalid JS but there was no syntax error because they used the react preset.

 Also we have the typescript preset now, so it didn't make sense to include `flow` in the react preset itself anymore.

+### Integrations

+Packages like `grunt-babel`, `gulp-babel`, `rollup-plugin-babel`, etc all used to have `babel-core` as a dependency.

+After v7, we plan to move `babel-core` to be a peerDependency like `babel-loader` has.
+This lets all these packages not have to bump major versions when the `babel-core` API hasn't changed.
+Thus they are already published as `7.0.0` since we don't expect any further changes to those packages.

 ## Meta